 We have to rethink how we use technology to power our customer experiences and put engagement at the forefront.

-Twilio is also at the forefront of this highly necessary shift: categorizing their platform — which offers access to real-time data, expansive messaging capabilities, and marketing orchestration — as a customer engagement platform, rather than a marketing automation platform.
+Twilio and Braze are at the forefront of this highly necessary shift: categorizing their platforms — which offer access to real-time data, expansive messaging capabilities, and marketing orchestration — as a customer engagement platform, rather than a marketing automation platform.
 But make no mistake: it’s a tool for marketers — especially the ones who are ready to enter into this new era.

-Twilio’s very foundation was built around the idea of being a scalable, flexible, and customizable solution for companies looking to engage their customers at scale.
+Twilio’s and Braze’s very foundations were built around the idea of being a scalable, flexible, and customizable solution for companies looking to engage their customers at scale.

 With the constantly rising amount of marketing technology solutions available, and the inevitable evolution of customer expectations, it’s clear that a ‘one size fits all’ tech stack is not the future.
 Having a solution in place that can be easily stitched together with new technologies (and existing technologies) will be instrumental in how marketers continue to adapt and iterate on their customer engagement strategies — all while having the ability to create something that is truly unique to your brand.

-Stitch is the world’s first consultancy exclusively dedicated to Twilio and Segment for marketers.
-We’re a team of highly-experienced marketing technologists, with multiple decades of experience — including working with and for Salesforce, ExactTarget (acquired by Salesforce), Marketo (acquired by Adobe), and IBM — and we’ve chosen to invest in becoming the premier partner to marketers using Twilio and Segment, because we firmly believe it presents an incredible solution for marketers looking for better data, better engagement, and more flexibility.
+Stitch is the world’s first consultancy solely dedicated to Braze and its partners for marketers.
+We’re a team of highly-experienced marketing technologists, with multiple decades of experience — including working with and for Salesforce, ExactTarget (acquired by Salesforce), Marketo (acquired by Adobe), and IBM — and we’ve chosen to invest in becoming the premier partner to marketers using Braze because we firmly believe it presents an incredible solution for marketers looking for better data, better engagement, and more flexibility.

-As a partner solely dedicated to helping marketers with the Twilio platform (which includes Segment, SendGrid, Messaging and Engage), our primary focus is on helping marketers realize their full potential with the platform, optimize their ways of working, and maximize their investments in the platform.
+Our primary focus is on helping marketers realize their full potential with the Braze platform, optimize their ways of working, and maximize their investments in the platform.
 We bring deep technical capabilities and marketing strategy expertise to the table to help you drive marketing success for your team — with a focus on faster time-to-value, ongoing partnership, and helping you constantly level up in your use of the platform.

-Want to learn more about why we’re betting on Twilio for marketers?
-Listen to our podcast, or get in touch.
+Want to learn more about why we’re betting on Braze for marketers?
+Get in touch.